itmo-wad/hw2-Kler-Nkodia/README.md

-# hw2-Kler-Nkodia
+# hw2-Kler
 Repository for Homework #2 (https://wad.itmo.xyz/assignments/homework2.html).
-Author: Nkodia Kler, N41513c
+Author: Kler, N41513c

 The basic part of the homework is located in "basic-server_with_gallery" folder.